Skip to content

 Recommended by: Emily from Wander-Lush

 Georgia’s greatest virtue is its natural beauty, which is completely free to enjoy.
-Hiking in the Caucasus mountains (Svaneti is a popular choice), biking around the Javakheti lakes and if it’s the right season, skiing, are among the top things to do.
+The top things to do include hiking in the Caucasus mountains (Svaneti is a popular choice), biking around the Javakheti lakes, and – if it’s the right season – skiing.

 RECOMMENDED TOUR: Svaneti Towers Private Tour – 4-Day Private Tour in West Georgia